shopware/docs/guides/hosting/infrastructure/filesystem.md

     filesystem:
       {ADAPTER_NAME}:
         type: "amazon-s3"
+        visibility: "public" # On private adapters need this to be private
         config:
             bucket: "{your-public-bucket-name}"
             region: "{your-bucket-region}"
             endpoint: "{your-s3-provider-endpoint}"
             root: "{your-root-folder}"
-            options:
-              visibility: "public" # On private adapters need this to be private
 ```

 For the usage of Minio, consider setting `use_path_style_endpoint` to `true`.